artisan-roaster-scope/artisan/_pages/about.md

 * Windows 8
 * Linux glibc 2.17

-There are also experimental builds for the Raspberry Pi platform.
+There are also experimental builds for the Raspberry Pi platform

 ## Notable Features